M4GNV5/PointerScript/README.md

 ```
 Currently the main time eaters are lookahead (parser) for small scripts without expensive loops and ptrs_scope_get for scripts with long loops

 ###Testing
 You can run tests for the interpreter by executing the `runTests.sh` script in the repository

 ###Documentation
 Most of PointerScript is similar to Javascript and/or C. For a full Documentation see [LanguageDoc.md](LanguageDoc.md)

-##Example code
+##Introduction
-The following is quite a bit of unknown code, we'll go through it down below, remember you can run and modify this code in your browser in the [playground](https://pointerscript.org/play/)
+The following is quite a bit of unknown code, we'll go through it (and some other things) below.
+Remember you can run and modify this code in your browser on the [playground](https://pointerscript.org/play/)
 ```javascript
 import puts, qsort;